-I-A-07 Preparation of Financial Statements - As auditors, we were requested to draft the financial statements and accompanying notes to the financial statements in accordance with generally accepted accounting principles.
-This circumstance is not unusual for a governmental entity similar to Benton County.
+$\underline{Condition}$ - As auditors, we were requested to draft the financial statements and accompanying notes to the financial statements.
 It is the responsibility of management and those charged with governance to make the decision whether to accept the degree of risk associated with this condition because of cost or other considerations.

-Recommendation - We recognize that with a limited number of office employees, preparation of the financial statements is difficult.
-However, we recommend that County officials continue reviewing operating procedures in order to obtain the maximum internal control possible under the circumstances.
+\underline{Cause} - We recognize that with a limited number of office employees, preparation of the financial statements is difficult.